Grow your international business with DHL Express Reach 220 territories across the world

 miscellaneous tooltip

-NOTE: This article should not be taken as the final DG instructions when shipping with DHL Express, it is best to check with your account manager or our customer service team prior to shipping.
+NOTE: This article should not be taken as the final DG instructions when shipping internationally with DHL Express.
+It is best to check with your account manager or our customer service team prior to shipping.
+Create a DHL Express account for streamlined customer service 24/7, so you’re always guided when you need help.

 APPROVED SHIPPER

-When you are shipping UN3733 (biological substances), UN1845 (dried ice), DG in Excepted Quantities (EQ) and Class 9 DG cargo (with the exception of Lithium Batteries Section II), you must have at least one staff on-site that is DG certified by the International Air Transport Association (IATA).
+If you are shipping UN3733 (biological substances), UN1845 (dried ice), DG in Excepted Quantities (EQ) and Class 9 DG cargo (with the exception of Lithium Batteries Section II), you must have at least one staff on-site that is DG certified by the International Air Transport Association (IATA).
 This means the staff has completed and maintained his or her valid DG certification.
-Learn more about IATA’s DG course.

 EXCEPTIONS